tvlabs/edge264/README.md

 Programming techniques
 ----------------------

 edge264 originated as an experiment on new programming techniques to improve performance and code simplicity over existing decoders.
-I presented a few of these techniques at FOSDEM'24, Open Media room, on 4 February 2024.
-Be sure to check the [video](https://fosdem.org/2024/schedule/event/fosdem-2024-2931-innovations-in-h-264-avc-software-decoding-architecture-and-optimization-of-a-block-based-video-decoder-to-reach-10-faster-speed-and-3x-code-reduction-over-the-state-of-the-art-/).
+I presented a few of these techniques at FOSDEM'24 on 4 February 2024.
+Be sure to check the [video](https://fosdem.org/2024/schedule/event/fosdem-2024-2931-innovations-in-h-264-avc-software-decoding-architecture-and-optimization-of-a-block-based-video-decoder-to-reach-10-faster-speed-and-3x-code-reduction-over-the-state-of-the-art-/)!

 * [Minimalistic API](edge264.h) with FFI-friendly design (5 functions and 1 structure).
 * [The input bitstream](edge264_bitstream.c) is unescaped on the fly using vector code, avoiding a full preprocessing pass to remove escape sequences, and thus reducing memory reads/writes.